nzimm/toolkit/README.md

 computers through advertisements, sometimes called *malvertisement*.

 ## Quickstart
-The demos can be run individually, but the main launcher *toolkit.py* contains additional information on each demo
+*toolkit.py* is the main launcher, and is intended to wrap each individual demo into a friendly GUI.